The First-Time Flyer Guide#

 Overall, the Sidewinder fulfills its purpose as a starter ship perfectly.
 It is capable in most roles, but is one of the worst choices in each individual role, even when specialised for them.
 The Sidewinder lets pilots come to grips with what exactly they want to do to earn credits before upgrading to something better, though experienced and wealthy pilots may enjoy keeping one on hand for joyriding.

-Once you've settled into your new ship, you'll want to make the relatively "short" journey of 131 LY to the VAMM system, which should only take a few jumps in your shiny new ship.
-The easiest way to do this is the follow the automatically added bookmark for OMNIGON found in your Galaxy Map Bookmarks.
+Once you've settled into your new ship, your trainer will help you make the relatively "short" journey of 131 LY to the VAMM system, which should only take a few jumps in your shiny new ship.
+The easiest way to do this is the follow the automatically favorited bookmark for OMNIGON found in your Galaxy Map bookmarks.
 Once you make your way to the carrier, feel free to take some time exploring it.
-More information can be found below.
+More information about the Carrier can be found below.

-Now that you've found yourself at our home station, you'll want to stock up on some basics at Pioneer Weapons for any future on-foot missions.
-Tier 1 weapons are all low-cost and quite underpowered.
-The offerings from Manticore are okay at damage delivery for starting out, so it's recommended to pick up one of each of those as well as any other weapons that look intersting.
 You'll also want to pick up one of each of the suit types: Artemis, Dominator, and Maverick.
 These offer a range of capabilities for different activities in the game.
 You can find higher quality versions of these throughout the galaxy, but these will get you started.
+Lastly, fully stock up on all Consumables (Frag Granades, Medkits, Energy Cells, Shield Disruptors/Projectors).
+You will need to purchase E-Breaches later in an Anarchy system.

-This should be enough for your trainer to start pointing you in the direction of more specific options and get you started on your way in the galaxy.
+This should be enough for your trainer to start pointing you in the direction of more specific lessons and get you started on your way in the galaxy.
 Thank you for joining, Commander, and good luck! o7

 It's worth keeping in mind: just because a discipline you're interested in isn't listed here doesn't mean we're not willing to help you learn it.
 We just might not have existing knowledge or expertise on the topic.